Hunter-Rohovit/JPLOpenSourceRover/Electrical Build.md

 ![IMG_0743](https://github.com/Hunter-Rohovit/Rubik-s-Cube-Simulator/assets/105554281/50c80ffd-b768-437a-ba76-cbd29c057f35)<br>
 Here is some more images of the soldering I had to do on the control board in order to make solid connections with the terminal blocks and the 5V/10V regulators. <br>
 ![IMG_0749](https://github.com/Hunter-Rohovit/Rubik-s-Cube-Simulator/assets/105554281/6952e479-d50d-4ff1-8079-bb1af26da415)<br>
+The 2x7A motor drivers needed to be connected to the control board, so I created a series of jumper wires that connected VIN and GND to the motor controllers, as well as supplied power and ground for the motors themselves.
+These motor controllers connected to the terminal blocks from above with the printed wires in the PCB.
 ![IMG_0750](https://github.com/Hunter-Rohovit/Rubik-s-Cube-Simulator/assets/105554281/36553d8c-2b6f-45c9-99a4-61d1ef6cd169)<br>
+Here are the motor controllers attached to the rest of the control board to finish the soldering and control board build!